 Covid information for students

 Every building is open in line with government guidance.
-When you arrive in October, there may still be social distancing in place, but you'll still be able to take part in life on campus.
-Much of the city – including our beaches, green spaces, public transport, cafes and restaurants – are open too, with all the appropriate safety measures in place.
+There may still be social distancing in place, but you'll still be able to take part in life on campus.
+Much of the city – including our beaches, green spaces, public transport, cafes and restaurants – are open too.

 - Face-to-face teaching will return for 2021/22, with some online provision where it's shown to have a positive effect on learning outcomes